ns-0437/Human-Activity-Recognition-in-Dark/README.md

 # Project Title
-Human Activity Recognition (HAR) using Deep Learning
+Human Activity Recognition in Dark

 ## Description
 This project implements a Human Activity Recognition (HAR) system using a Long-term Recurrent Convolutional Network (LRCN).
 The notebook includes functionality for extracting video frames, preparing datasets, building the LRCN model, and visualizing training metrics.